 With 43,000 planted acres, Washington State has ideal geography and conditions for growing complex, flavorful wine grapes.
 Washington’s unique climate and soil conditions allow vines to be grown on their own rootstocks—a rarity in any of the world’s other winegrowing regions.
 With their own roots allowing grapes to show their full breadth of varietal character, Washington is home to a hugely diverse range of grape varieties known for their exceptional quality.

 Most vineyards in Washington are planted in the eastern part of the state.
-There, in the shadow of the majestic Olympic and Cascade Mountains, low rainfall and long days of intense sunlight and cold nights translate to mature, concentrated grapes with generous fruit notes, soft tannins and crisp acidity.
+There, in the shadow of the majestic Cascade Mountains, low rainfall and long days of intense sunlight and cold nights translate to mature, concentrated grapes with generous fruit notes, soft tannins and crisp acidity.
 Our winemaker Sean Hails crafts our portfolio of rich and deliciously drinkable wines through thoughtful site selection within top quality AVAs, including Columbia Valley, Red Mountain, Horse Heaven Hills, Ancient Lakes, Yakima Valley and Wahluke Slope.

 We believe the sum of Washington is greater than its parts, leading to our blending philosophy of discovering and refining our vineyard site selection each vintage.
 The result can be tasted in our four wines available nationwide — Chardonnay, Cabernet Sauvignon, Merlot and Red Blend — as well as our collection of Washington wines available exclusively in the tasting room.